Nancy Drew: Danger by Design: Plot

 Nancy finds evidence that Heather wrote at least one of the threatening letters to Minette.
 When Nancy confronts Heather, she admits to writing one letter in a fit of jealousy because she has a crush on Dieter, whom Minette was dating at the time.
 (Note: The game allows the player to choose whether or not Nancy tells Minette about Heather's letter.
 Choosing to tell Minette will result in Heather getting fired and being absent for the remainder of the game.)

 Dieter later tells Nancy that he initially only dated Minette in an attempt to gain more information on Noisette Tornade, but unexpectedly fell in love with her in the process.
 Later, someone places a bomb on the door to Minette's studio, and Nancy must defuse it before Minette opens the door.

 Nancy follows clues and solves puzzles, including exploring the Parisian catacombs and using a decoding machine from WWII, before finding a secret room underneath the moulin that is home to stained-glass art pieces stolen and hidden by Noisette Tornade during the war.
 From this room, Nancy overhears Minette discussing with two accomplices her plan to bug the dress she is designing for the First Lady so they can spy on her during the World Summit.
 The accomplices have been sending the threats, with Minette's knowledge, and are planning to pay Minette a handsome sum of money for the dress.
 When Nancy tries to get the dress so she can take it to the police, she is intercepted by Minette, whom she must defeat in a martial arts fight.
 After Minette is defeated, her mask falls off, revealing a tattoo of an alien on her cheek.
-The stained-glass art pieces are returned to their churches, Minette and her accomplices are arrested, and Heather takes over Minette's spring show.
+The stained-glass art pieces are returned to their churches with Noisette getting the recognition as a hero for saving them, Minette and her accomplices are arrested, and Heather takes over Minette's spring show.
 (Note: If the player has opted to tell Minette about Heather's threatening letter, resulting in Heather getting fired, Nancy writes that she was not invited to the show.
 If not, Nancy writes that Heather asked her to walk the runway in the show.)